lfost42/aline-cicd/1 Local Docker/README.md

 [VS Code](https://code.visualstudio.com)
 [Docker extension](https://code.visualstudio.com/docs/containers/overview)

-### Build Docker Images and run Docker Compose
+### Clone repo files:
 1. Create a .env file and add values to each global variable listed in the env file.
 2. Create an `Aline Financial` parent folder.
 3. Clone all [Aline Financial](https://git1.smoothstack.com/instructors/leandro-yabut/aline-financial) repos into parent folder.
+4. Clone the develop branch in [Aline DevOps](https://git1.smoothstack.com/cohorts/2022/organizations/cyber-cumulus/lynda-foster/aline-devops/-/tree/develop)

+### Build Docker Images and run Docker Compose

+1. Follow the steops in `Clone repo files above` if you do not have `Aline Financial` repo files.
-4. Clone the develop branch in [Aline DevOps](https://git1.smoothstack.com/cohorts/2022/organizations/cyber-cumulus/lynda-foster/aline-devops/-/tree/develop) and move the following files from this repo's `docker` folder to the parent Aline Financial folder.
+2. From the `docker` folder, move the following files to the parent `Aline Financial folder` you created in step 2.
 `Dockerfile.maven`
 `Dockerfile.node`
 `docker-compose.yml`
 `setup.py`
 `.env` (the one you created in step 1)
-5. run `setup.py`:
+3. run `setup.py`:
 - `py setup.py` or `python3 setup.py`
-6. run `docker-compose.yml`
+4. run `docker-compose.yml`
 - a. right-click `docker-compose.yml`
 - b. select `Compose Up` to run all services or select `Compose Up - Select Services` to build/run a subset of microservices.

+### Kubernetes Local
+1. Follow the steps in `Clone repo files above` if you do not have `Aline Financial` repo files.

 ## Support